How should you assess project management methodologies?

 Agile offers repeatable processes, reduces risk, allows for immediate feedback, provides fast turnaround, and reduces complexity.

-Waterfall offers a more formal planning stage that may increase the chances of capturing all project requirements upfront, thus reducing the loss of any key information and requirements in the initial stages.
+Waterfall offers a more formal planning stage that may increase the chances of capturing all project requirements upfront, thus reducing the loss of key information and requirements in the initial stages.

 The benefits of both can create a case for a hybrid methodology solution.

 To assist in this regard, the Project Management Institute (PMI) developed the Organizational Project Management Maturity Model (OPM3)—now a globally recognized standard—to enable organizations to identify, measure, and improve PM capabilities, standardize processes, help solidify successful project outcomes, ultimately determine best practices, and strengthen the connection between strategic planning and execution.
-OPM3 focuses on overall organizational strategic effectiveness and incorporates project, program, and portfolio management.
+OPM3 focuses on organizational strategic effectiveness and incorporates project, program, and portfolio management.
 This standard was updated in 2008 and again in 2013 and is recognized by the American National Standards Institute (ANSI) as an American National Standard.

 All content: Copyright 2018 by CIO.com—IDG Enterprise Inc., 492 Old Connecticut Path, Framingham, MA.
 01701.